AdobeDocs/adobe-io-events/src/pages/support/tracing.md

 ## Access Debug Tracing

 * Log into [Adobe Developer Console](https://developer.adobe.com/console/) and select the project containing the event registration.
-* From the *Project Overview*, select the event under *Events* in the left navigation.
+* From the *Project Overview* page, select the event registration under *Events* in the left navigation.
 * From the *Registration Details*, select the *Debug Tracing* tab.
 You will see a list of events, beginning with the most recent.

 ## What's in Debug Tracing